Blog

 Mineralized Water

 Mineralized water is essentially the golden standard for optimal hydration purposes.
-Yet there is no currently known understanding of what kind of mineralized water is best for human health.
-Minerals are found in almost all types of water in varying concentrations and not all minerals are necessarily conducive to hydration.
+Yet, there is no currently known understanding of what kind of mineralized water is best for human health.
+Minerals are found in almost all types of water in varying concentrations, and not all minerals are necessarily conducive to hydration.

 • Electrolytes

-The most important minerals for rehydration are the electrolytes, which have been shown to improve hydration when present in consumed liquids in healthy ratios.[12]
-Basic electrolytes consist of Mg, Ca, Na, K, Cl and bicarbonate, and typically occur in a number of forms in water.
+The most important minerals for rehydration are the electrolytes, which have been shown to improve hydration when present in consumed liquids in healthy ratios.[19]
+Basic electrolytes consist of Mg, Ca, Na, K, Cl and bicarbonate, which typically occur in a number of forms in water.

 While sodium and potassium are generally thought to be the most important electrolytes relevant to hydration, large concentrations of any electrolyte can promote dehydration and high blood pressure.
 Moderate concentrations in the right ratios help to stabilize the movement of fluids and keep body water levels balanced.
 The kidneys are very skilled at conserving electrolytes if intake is insufficient to maintain adequate hydration[20].